NSF-RESUME/2023_ParSocial_OSPREY_example/README.md

 1. Swift-t - see the installation section of the Swift-t [User Guide](http://swift-lang.github.io/swift-t/guide.html#_installation) for installation instructions.

-2. A postgresql DB - the `db` directory contains scripts for creating the database schema.
+2. A postgresql Database - the `db` directory contains scripts for creating the database schema.

+The postgresql database installation can be of two types: running on an HPC login node where it must be manually started, or running locally as system service.
+For the former, if your HPC administrators do not provide a database (e.g., via a `module load`), it can be installed from source.
+See the postgresql [documentation](https://www.postgresql.org/docs/) for more info.
+The OSPREY prototype workflow used a database running on a login node, but a local one can be useful for testing.

-The database code expects the following environment varibles to be set.
+Regardless of the installation type, the database code uses the following environment variables which will be referenced in the following installation instructions.

 * DB_HOST: The database host (e.g., localhost or beboplogin3)
 * DB_PORT: The database port